LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Proposed Method

 \subsection{Network Architecture}

-Our network adopts an encoder-decoder convolutional neural network (CNN) backbone for feature extraction, followed by task-specific decoders and output heads (Fig.~\ref{fig:Figure_overall_nw_bd}).
+Our network adopts an encoder-decoder CNN backbone for feature extraction, followed by task-specific decoders and output heads (Fig.~\ref{fig:Figure_overall_nw_bd}).
 The encoder comprises a shared multi-scale feature extractor based on a ConvNeXt-style architecture.
 It outputs a pyramidal hierarchy of features that encode increasing semantic complexity while reducing spatial dimensions.

 The core design principle is to leverage complementary cues from the different tasks during the encoder and decoder stages.
 The encoder features are directly fed to a decoder and pixel-wise classification head for semantic segmentation.